 With those words reverberating in her heart, she knew she must hear the Master again.
 Had to see him, to answer that call.
 His call to sinners, like her!

-And so it was one day soon after, that dashing out her door, she joined the crowd following him to Jarius’ house.
+And so it was one day soon after that she dashed madly out her door.

 “He calls the sick.
 And sinners, like me!”
 The words echoed in her heart.